1. Blog

 Lamb Meat

-Lamb is another great protein source for canines.
+Lamb is another great protein source for canines commonly used in freeze-dried and air-dried dog food.
 It is becoming increasingly popular in commercial pet food brands.
-Lamb is packed with essential amino acids as well as healthy dietary fats for energy.
+Lamb and lamb liver contain heaps of essential amino acids as well as healthy dietary fats for energy.

 Fish

-Fish is an excellent source of protein as well as omega-3 fatty acids.
+Fish like whitefish is an excellent source of protein as well as omega-3 fatty acids.
 Many dogs also really like fish, and it is easy for them to digest.
-Moreover, it is readily available and can even be added as a protein source in homemade dog food.
+Moreover, it is readily available and pet parents can add it as a protein source in homemade dog food.

 What Is the Best Cut of Meat for Dogs?

-As far as the cut of meat goes, the best options are those that are lean and have minimal fat.
+As far as the cut of meat goes for dog food or even jerky treats, the best options are those that are lean and have minimal fat.
 Some of the better options for lean meat cuts are chicken breasts, lean cuts of beef such as sirloin or flank steak, and pork tenderloin.

-These kinds of cuts can be boiled, baked, or grilled, but you’ll want to avoid adding seasonings or other ingredients that might be harmful to your dog.
+These kinds of cuts can be boiled, baked, or grilled, but avoid adding seasonings or other ingredients that might be harmful to your dog.
 You’ll also want to include a variety of meats so you can ensure your dog has a well-rounded diet.

 Should You Feed Your Dog Raw Meat?